 Early Life and Education

-Timothy Donald Cook was born in Mobile, Alabama, on November 1, 1960.
-He grew up in Robertsdale, Alabama, where he graduated from Robertsdale High School in 1978.
-He then earned a Bachelor of Science in industrial engineering from Auburn University in 1982 and a Master of Business Administration from Duke University's Fuqua School of Business in 1988.
+Timothy Donald Cook was born on November 1, 1960, in Mobile, Alabama.
+He grew up in Robertsdale, Alabama.
+His father was a shipyard worker, and his mother worked at a pharmacy.
+He graduated salutatorian from Robertsdale High School in 1978.
+Cook received a Bachelor of Science in industrial engineering from Auburn University in 1982 and earned a Master of Business Administration from Duke University in 1988.

 Rise to Success